 I wanted to share this because I believe the more people understand it, the better a place the world will be for all of us.
 Just the same as the way that I believe the more people understand the nature of dogs, the better a place the world will be for dogs and us as their owners.

-I am running an event in October to explore this understanding and the affect it has on our relationships.
+From time to time I run events to explore this understanding.
 For full details follow this Eventbrite link.

 If you would like to learn more about the 3 Principles I can recommend some books and resources: